aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 In this section, you will create a test VM on the Manufacturing VNet to test if you can access resources inside another Azure virtual network from your ManufacturingVnet.

-## Task 9: Connect to the Test VMs using RDP
+## Connect to the Test VMs using RDP

 1. On the Azure Portal home page, select **Virtual Machines**.